awsdocs/aws-ruby-developer-guide/doc_source/migrating-to-v3.rst

 Client Differences
 ==================

-Their are no differences between the client classes in version 2 and version 3.
+There are no differences between the client classes in version 2 and version 3.

 Between version 1 and version 2, the client classes have the fewest external differences.
 Many service clients will have compatible interfaces after client construction.
 Some important differences: